Consensys/doc.tessera/docs/HowTo/Generate-keys.md

 New passwords will be appended to the existing password file as defined in `/path/to/config.json` and written to `/path/to/new.pwds`.

-If the `--configout` and `--pwdout` options are not provided, the updated `.json` config will be printed to the terminal.
+If the `--configout` and `--pwdout` options are not provided, the updated `.json` configuration will be printed to the terminal.

 !!! note "Note: Differences between v0.10.3 and earlier versions"
-    Before Tessera version 0.10.3 the node would start after updating the configfile.
+    Before Tessera version 0.10.3 the node would start after updating the configuration file.

     In v0.10.3, this behaviour was removed to ensure clearer distinction of responsibilities between each Tessera command.
     The same behaviour can be achieved in v0.10.3 onwards by running: